aerosayan/fortran-c-interop/README.md

    '- interop-4-1 : Send dynamic integer matrix to Fortran subroutine from C.
    '
    '- interop-5-1 : Send C struct to Fortran subroutine from C.
+   '
+   '- interop-6-1 : i.
+Send dynamic integer array and matrix to Fortran subroutine from C.
+                    ii.
+Use c_f_pointer in Fortran to access integer array and matrix allocated in C. iii.
+Store received data inside a derived type for better encapsulation.
 ```
 # How to run code